Max H. Bazerman

 Max Hal Bazerman (born August 14, 1955) is an author and researcher whose work focuses on negotiation, behavioral economics, and ethics.

 In his most recent book, Better, Not Perfect, Bazerman provides insight into how individuals can make better decisions for themselves and for the world.
 In their 2020 book The Power of Experiments, Bazerman and Michael Luca describe how technology companies and other organizations are increasingly relying on randomized control trials to test their ideas, generating both benefits and costs for society at large.
 Bazerman is the Jesse Isidor Straus Professor of Business Administration at Harvard Business School.
 In 2019, he received the Lifetime Achievement Award from the Organizational Behavior Division of the Academy of Management.

 Education

-Bazerman received a Bachelor of Sciences degree in Economics from the Wharton School of the University of Pennsylvania in 1976 and a Ph.D. from the Graduate School of Industrial Administration Carnegie-Mellon University in 1979.
+Bazerman received a Bachelor of Sciences degree in Economics from the Wharton School of the University of Pennsylvania in 1976 and a Ph.D. from the Graduate School of Industrial Administration at Carnegie Mellon University in 1979.
 Bazerman received an honorary Master of Arts degree from Harvard University in 2000 and an honorary doctorate from the London Business School of the University of London in 2006.

 Career

 Since 2000, Bazerman has been the Jesse Isidor Straus Professor of Business Administration at Harvard Business School.
 He has been with the school since 1998 as a visiting scholar.
 From 1985-2000, Bazerman was a professor at the Kellogg School of Management.

+In 2021, a paper from 2012 written by Francesca Gino, Nina Mazar, Lisa L Shu, Dan Ariely, and Bazerman was discovered to be based on falsified data and was subsequently retracted.